actions-marketplace-validations/dtgreene_keyword-version-bump/README.md

 ```
 <!-- end workflow1 -->

 All of the configuration options available in the workflow yaml can be configured through an external json file.
+Configuration options in the external file will over-ride any options found in the workflow yaml.

 <!-- start workflow2 -->
 ```yaml